dpmaddalena/dpmaddalena.github.com/_posts/2014-05-20-Starting-Directions-To.md

 Proceed to the route.
 Turn thou neither to the right nor to the left.

-Don't be afraid of the desert.
+Do not be afraid of the desert.

 Turn thou neither to the right nor to the left;
 nor make up your mind to return to the land